jobpassion/raspberryPi/BluetoothSpeaker.md

       trust xx:xx:xx:xx:xx:xx(your phone bluetooth mac)
       connect xx:xx:xx:xx:xx:xx(use pi connect phone first, next time you can connect phone with pi on your phone) if connected, completed checking of bluetooth

+  If you're having problems connecting bluetooth try restarting pulseaudio:

+  	pulseaudio -k
+  	pulseaudio --start
+  If that doesn't work you may need to load this module:

+  	sudo pactl load-module module-bluetooth-discover Sometimes it works if you use the command without "sudo"

+  If you have more problems this [stack exchange page](http://unix.stackexchange.com/questions/258074/error-when-trying-to-connect-to-bluetooth-speaker-org-bluez-error-failed) or this [arch linux page](https://wiki.archlinux.org/index.php/Bluetooth_headset) may be of help.

 #### Config Bluetooth
   we'll config Bluetooth, to enable Bluetooth Audio
   cmds: